 One Night Ultimate Werewolf: For a fast-paced, no-moderator-needed thriller, grab a copy of One Night Ultimate Werewolf.
 Discover who’s really the werewolf through bluffing, strategic play, and loads of hilarious fun.

 King of Tokyo: Combine giant robots, mutant monsters, and wild outer space aliens to get the ultimate fun for 6 players.
-King of Tokyo pits these unusual characters against each other in battle royale.
+King of Tokyo pits these unusual characters against each other in a battle royale.
 Who will win the title and take home the crown?

 Seven-Player Games

-Gather your seven players together for some amazingly delightful board gaming time with stategym competition, and cooperative play.
+Gather your seven players together for some amazingly delightful board gaming time with strategy, competition, and cooperative play.
 You’ll find the top games for this odd number are some of the most incredibly fun options on the market today.

 Wits & Wagers: For a quick-paced, witty game, steer your crew towards Wits and Wagers, a guessing game for bluffers, trivia nuts, and goofballs.
 The game plays out in about 25 minutes and takes only 2 minutes to learn.